SynthstromAudible/DelugeFirmware/docs/community_features.md

 ## 5. Community Features Menu (aka Runtime Settings)

 In the main menu of the Deluge (accessed by pressing both "SHIFT" + the "SELECT" encoder) there is the `COMMUNITY FEATURES` (OLED) or `FEAT` (7SEG) entry which allows you to turn features on and off as needed.
 Here is a list of all options as listed in OLED and 7SEG displays and what they do:

+Note: these settings are saved to `SETTINGS/CommunityFeatures.XML` on your SD card.

 * `Drum Randomizer (DRUM)`
     * When On, the "AUDITION + RANDOM" shortcut is enabled.